 Accommodation and Meals

 Reflecting a community experience, our accommodation is simple and generally shared.
 Towels and bed linen are provided.
 Fees also include all your meals and daily refreshments with a selection of teas and coffees and snacks.
 Our kitchens provide vegetarian meals with our food being mostly organic/seasonal/locally sourced.
 Very occasionally we may serve meat or fish.
-Vegetarian, vegan, wheat free, gluten free, sugar free and alcohol free alternatives are available on request.
+Vegetarian, vegan, wheat free, gluten free, sugar free, dairy free and alcohol free alternatives are available on request.
 Unfortunately, we cannot cater for any other dietary requirements, including those of people with coeliac disease.
-We are unable to accept your pets in our accommodation.

 Arriving early or staying on